ItinerDeveloper/Workspace-PowerApp/README.md

 3. **Use the Connector:**
    - Use the actions defined in your custom connector within your app.
 For example, to start a workflow, you can call the `StartWorkflow` action with the required parameters.
-   - Here’s an example of how you might use the custom connector to start a workflow:
+   - Hereâ€™s an example of how you might use the custom connector to start a workflow:

 		```PowerApps
 		// Assuming you have added the custom connector and named it "ItinerConnector"